August 19, 2007: The day Roger Federer claimed his 50th ATP title

 The world No 1 later confessed keeping his trophies in a special room, “It’s grown to about office size,” he said.
 “They’re kept behind glass, so you don’t have to dust them off all the time.”

-Shortly after the Cincinnati final, Roger Federer would add a 12th Grand Slam trophy to his collection, by triumphing at the US Open after he beat Novak Djokovic in the final (7-6, 7-6, 6-4).
-In total, the Swiss would claim 8 titles in 2007.
-Thirteen years later, in 2020, Roger Federer would hold an amazing 103 titles on the tour, including 20 Grand Slams, 6 Masters Cups and 28 Masters 1000.
+Shortly after the Cincinnati final, Federer would add a 12th Grand Slam title to his collection, by triumphing at the US Open where he beat Djokovic in the final (7-6, 7-6, 6-4).
+In total, the Swiss would claim eight titles in 2007.
+14 years later, in 2021, Federer still ranks in the top 10 at the age of 40, holding an amazing 103 titles on the tour, including 20 Grand Slams, six Masters Cups and 28 Masters 1000.
+The Swiss recently announced that he would undergo another surgery on this knee but added that he would do his best to come back on the tour next season.